unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

 5. Enter a "Base Resource Name", which the template uses to generate names for the other resources.
    * The app service names `[Base Resource Name]`, `[Base Resource Name]-dashboard`, and `[Base Resource Name]-questions` must be available.
 For example, if you select `contosoqbot` as the base name, the names `contosoqbot`, `contosoqbot-dashboard`, and `contosoqbot-questions` must be available (not taken); otherwise, the deployment will fail with a Conflict error.
+   * Remember the base resource name should not end in a numeric as that is known to cause deployment failures.
    * Remember the base resource name that you selected.
 We will need it later.
 6. Fill in the below details
 	1. **App Display Name**: The app (and bot) display name.